 1) Consent and transition arrangements of young people aged between 16 and 18, as well as poor exploitation handling once 18, which severely plays into manipulation and advantage gained by groomers;

 2) Pitfalls and risks around the current social work model which was historically set up to respond to familial child abuse or exploitation.
 This traditional model is failing to capture threats to children outside the home, by groomers through exploitation, manipulation and coercion, and to adequately understand the concerns of parents who are protective factors in their children's exploitation.
-A constantly emerging theme is that of parents' legitimate and rapidly increasing concerns not being heard by professionals.
+A constantly emerging theme is that of parents' legitimate and rapidly increasing concerns not being heard by professionals, and a lack of a contextual safeguarding response.
 Parents are instead being viewed as difficult, uncooperative, challenging, non-engaging, non-compliant, problematic, demanding, controlling, or over-involved in their children's cases because they rightly and responsibly seek to challenge poor safeguarding responses which fail to grasp the significant risks facing exploited children, and consequentially exacerbate potential criminal, violent and sexual harm towards them.
 It is a sad reality that huge numbers of exploited children coming to the attention of services are in the care system, with no parental eyes alert to statutory failures, or are children of parents who are unsupportive or unprotective.
 Parents who are protective factors are not commonly encountered and services therefore unaccustomed to engaging with or being accountable to such parents, or their responses and actions (or lack of) being scrutinised or challenged by them.
 This is one of the key factors leading to the negative labelling of parents who are responding exactly as they should if their exploited child's trajectory is being driven to the detriment of their safety and well-being.
 Of equal concern is the impact of poor responses which is inadvertently but directly benefitting those exploiting children by enabling or accelerating easier or greater manipulation over young influential minds, leading to extreme misery, fractures and trauma within families.
 One such response is the view that the voice of the child needs to be heard in all proceedings; this in the CCE context is hugely problematic as frequently it is the voice of the groomer coming through the child.

 These challenges were robustly echoed by all those in attendance working directly with parents of CCE and CSE victims.
 In view of the huge recognition and support to view protective parents as partners and to advance highlighted concerns, a national advisory group (named NPIES - National Parents as Partners in Exploitation Safeguarding), was set up in December 2018 to take next steps forward through quarterly meetings in Westminster.